AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-5-complete-verification.md

 ## Takeaway

 One DeepPoly pass gave April the inconclusive bound $m\geq-0.02$ at radius
 $0.24$.
-Splitting the input square at $x_1=0.5$ produced two tighter bounds,
+Branching on the unstable ReLU at $z_2=0$ divided the square along
+$x_1=x_2$.
+The off and on phases both give the exact bound $m\geq0.22$.
-$0.06$ and $0.14$.
-Because the two verified rectangles cover the original square, their search tree is a certificate.
+Because the two verified triangles cover the original square, their search tree is a certificate.

 Branch and bound turns an inconclusive whole-region calculation into smaller problems that the same bounding machinery may solve.
 Sound bounds certify